Gender bender: Judith Butler and gender as performance

-Judith Butler is a theorist who believes the idea that gender is something that is performed by individuals.
-Their concept of "gender performativity" is the idea that people choose to perform gender in a context in which we are given very few socially acceptable choices, but can be explained as being similar to what actors do in front of the camera.
+Judith Butler is a theorist who believes that gender is something that is performed by individuals.
+Their concept of gender performativity posits that people choose to perform gender in a context in which we are given very few socially acceptable choices, but it can be explained as being similar to what actors do in front of the camera.
 Due to the importance we place on the belief that men need to act like men and women need to behave like women, it is often believed that gender is an innate attribute and not a social construct.
 In their article Performative Acts and Gender Constitution: An Essay in Phenomenology and Feminist Theory, Butler explains that if gender is something that sexed bodies assimilate to in order to follow the societal codes of what is appropriate behavior, then those actions can be conceptualized in different ways to allow more flexibility for individuals.
-In the same article, they assert that in American culture, there is a gender binary along with strict social repercussions against those that act against the "normal" script.
+In the same article, they assert that in American culture, there is a gender binary along with strict social repercussions against those who act against the "normal" script.
 This script is policed by harassment, parental pressures to fill expectations, and peer influence.
 All of these are ways to guarantee that the culture will repeat itself from generation to generation.

 Butler's theory about gender roles and their social implications and need for reconstruction is developed in their book, Gender Trouble (1990) in which they argue that the limited acceptance of variation in gender roles does great harm to individual expression.
-With the limited options for both men and women, there is little room for their combined forces, because men are constantly focused on becoming the financial supporters of their families which leaves women with the sole option of being the maternal experts they are expected to be.
+With the limited options for both men and women, there is little room for their combined forces, because men are constantly focused on becoming the financial supporters of their families, which leaves women with the sole option of being the maternal experts they are expected to be.
 This idea excludes the masculine women or feminine men from being acceptable parental figures for their children because it may lead to a child growing up and conceptualizing the world differently.